trovu/trovu/How-a-query-is-processed.md

 1. The `{$language}` placeholder is being replaced with the variable `de`.
 1. The `{%query}` placeholder is being replaced with the query argument `foobar`.
 1. A redirect to the URL is made.

+## Reloading shortcuts

+Since shortcuts are cached in the browser cache, you may want to reload them once they got updated.
+Do so by

+- either prefixing a query: `reload:g foobar`
+- or only calling `reload`.